Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Your cat’s belly button should be in the center of the abdomen about two-thirds of the way down the abdomen.
 Finding this tiny scar requires your cat to have an exceptional amount of trust in you since you’ll have to flip them onto their back and rummage around in their belly fur.

-Cats can be notoriously protective of the belly area since it houses many sensitive internal organs and the skin of the stomach is much more sensitive and softer than the areas that are usually exposed to the elements.
+Cats can be notoriously protective of the belly area since it houses many sensitive internal organs, and the stomach’s skin is much more sensitive and softer than the areas usually exposed to the elements.

 If your cat has long fur or is much older, it will be harder to find the scar.
 Don’t worry if you can’t find it!
-The method that cats use to remove the umbilical cord work exceptionally well at producing a small, well-healed scar.
+Cats’ method to remove the umbilical cord works exceptionally well at producing a small, well-healed scar.
 The only reason we don’t use this method on humans is that the idea of just allowing part of your baby to shrivel up and fall off seems rather grotesque to most parents.

 While cats may not have the traditional “innie” or “outie” belly button that humans do, they do technically have a belly button by the medical definition.
 It may be hard to find on your cat, and they may not even let you look, but rest assured, it is there.